Supermarine Spitfire: Origins

-On 5 March 1936, the prototype (K5054), fitted with a fine-pitch propeller to give more power for takeoff, took off on its first flight from Eastleigh Aerodrome (later Southampton Airport).
+On 5 March 1936, the prototype (K5054), fitted with a fine-pitch propeller to give more power for take-off, took off on its first flight from Eastleigh Aerodrome.
 At the controls was Captain Joseph "Mutt" Summers, chief test pilot for Vickers, who is quoted as saying, "don't touch anything" on landing.
 This eight-minute flight came four months after the maiden flight of the contemporary Hurricane.